teq-niq/pingfed-automation/oidc-check/simple-oidc-check/README.md

  - Keep in mind this is is a working implementation to help demonstrate and understand Authorization code flow.
 Also used it to test the pingfederate setup.
  - Could not find another similar tomcat based demo except - https://github.com/boylesoftware/tomcat-oidcauth.
 Unlike this project we are not using HttpSessions in our demo.
  - Similar implementations should be possible for application containers other than tomcat using same logic.
 Could even implement same approach in spring if needed.
  - Note: In java spring world it is generally recommended to use spring security for implementing the Authorization code flow.
 Lots of articles exist on that topic.
-Also providing a springboot angular demo in this repository.
+Also providing a springboot angular demo in this repository as second example.